 If you use the Gmail webmail client, you’re ever so slightly in luck.
 This provider (and possibly some others as well) download all images from the message to their servers before passing them to you.
-That means advertising networks can’t store cookies in your browser or even find out if you’ve read the message — unless they pay Google for the information.
+That means advertising networks can’t store cookies in your browser or learn your IP address — unless they pay Google for the information.

 Here are a few tips to help protect against being tracked through your e-mail: